Densely packed particle raft at vertically vibrated air-water interface: Glassy particle dynamics in dense packings

 \section{Glassy particle dynamics in dense packings}

-In the regime with glassy particle dynamics, no visible standing waves exist and individual particles vibrate in cages formed by their neighbors in short times, while rearranging their packing structure in longer times, resembling the dynamics of particles in a supercooled liquid~\cite{debenedetti2001supercooled}.
-To conduct quantitative analysis, we used the larger particles with $d=2.1$\,mm to conduct a series of experiments at various packing fractions, $\phi\in[0.88,0.91]$, using a relatively high frequency $f=65$\,Hz and low amplitude $A=0.05$\,mm, with respect to the parameter space covered in the phase diagram in Fig.~\ref{fig:phase}b.
+In the regime with glassy particle dynamics, no visible standing waves exist and individual particles vibrate in cages formed by their neighbors over short times while rearranging their packing structure over long times, resembling the dynamics of particles in a supercooled liquid~\cite{debenedetti2001supercooled}.
+For quantitative analysis, we used the larger particles with $d=2.1$\,mm to conduct a series of experiments at various packing fractions, $\phi\in[0.88,0.91]$, using a relatively high frequency $f=65$\,Hz and low amplitude $A=0.052$\,mm, with respect to the parameter space covered in the phase diagram in Fig.~\ref{fig:phase}b.
 The larger particles were chosen for the higher-frequency tests to approximate the limit when the supposed wavelength $\lambda\approx d$, which may suppress wave formation and wave-induced correlated particle motion.
-To obtain particle trajectories over time, we zoomed into a sub-region of the raft and captured images with a resolution of 864$\times$860 $\mathrm{px}^{2}$ and a frame rate of 186 Hz.
+To obtain particle trajectories over time, we zoomed into a sub-region of the raft and captured images with a resolution of 864$\times$860\,pixels and a frame rate of 186\,Hz.
+A Gaussian filter was applied to the time series position data with a window size of five frames to construct particle trajectories.